-7As a concrete example of hybrid FDI, one may consider the global sourcing structure of OLED tical FDI type of activities, which cannot be easily explained by existing models of FDI.
-Specifically, we modify the otherwise standard property-rights model of global sourcing by introducing the subsidiary-level option of supplying inputs to third party customers on top of its related-party customers.
-On the one hand, a foreign subsidiary could benefit from serving additional unrelated customers via productivity spillovers or economies of scale, which would eventually be for the benefit of headquarter firms that make a final decision on whether the subsidiary should become a purely vertical-serving related firms only-or hybrid vertical firm.
+To develop a simple theoretical model that rationalizes the hybrid vertical FDI type of activities, we modify the otherwise standard property-rights model of global sourcing by introducing the subsidiary-level option of supplying inputs to third party customers in addition to its related-party customers.8 On the one hand, a foreign subsidiary could benefit from serving additional unrelated customers via productivity spillovers or economies of scale, which would eventually be for the benefit of headquarter firms that make a final decision on whether the subsidiary should become a purely vertical (serving related firms only) or hybrid vertical firm.
 On the other hand, benefiting from such externality is costly due to the relation-specificity of input production, which may vary across industries.
 The headquarter firm makes her extensive and intensive margin decisions on hybrid vertical FDI, comparing the costs and benefits.